FATelarico/ctv-network/NetworkAnalysis.md

 ### Dynamics and diffusion

-- `r pkg("networkDynamic")` from `statnet` allows the management of dynamic networks.
+- `r pkg("networkDynamic")` from `r pkg("statnet")` allows the management of dynamic networks.
 	- `r pkg("tsna")` is used to analyse them.
 	- `r pkg("EpiModel")` allows to simulate mathematical models of infectious disease dynamics.

-- `r pkg("manynet")` can manipulate, visualise, and analyse longitudinal and network event data, including running contagion/diffusion processes and compartmental models.
+- `r pkg("manynet")` can manipulate, visualize, and analyze longitudinal and network event data, including running contagion/diffusion processes and compartmental models.

-- `r pkg("netdiffuseR")` was developed as part of Valente et al. ([2015](https://doi.org/10.1016/j.socscimed.2015.10.001)).
+- `r pkg("netdiffuseR")` was developed as part of Valente et al. (2015: `r doi("10.1016/j.socscimed.2015.10.001")`).
 The package is for the empirical statistical analysis, visualization and simulation of network diffusion and contagion processes.
-The package implements algorithms for calculating network diffusion statistics such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.
+It implements algorithms for calculating network diffusion statistics such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.

 ### Relational Events

 Relational event data contains information about exact times during which the nodes interact.
 This is commonly observed for e-mail, radio, and other communications.

 - `r pkg("rem")` and `r pkg("relevent")` both contain functions to fit and simulate dyad-oriented relational event models.
 But only `r pkg(relevent")` can estimate event sequence data without time stamps.

-- `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models as described in Stadtfeld et al. ([2017](https://doi.org/10.1177/00811750177092)).
+- `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models as described in Stadtfeld et al. (2017: `r doi:("10.1177/00811750177092")`).

 ### Discrete Observations